We would recommend Dmitry Kuptsov as being highly dedicated, competent and flexible in providing his excellent legal services

 In 2017, Dmitry was on secondment in London at the law firm Slaughter and May, member of The Magic Circle.
 Dmitry is a member of the International Bar Association (IBA).

-on the issues of Russian law arising in a cross-border dispute, related to control over the holding ownership (the “fish case”), as well as in a number of related domestic litigations.
+on the issues of Russian law arising in a cross-border dispute, related to corporate control in the holding (the “Norebo case”), as well as in a number of related domestic litigations.

 in the matter of the foreclosure on mortgaged warehouses and valuable land plots, in the area of Moscow’s Sheremetyevo airport.

-defending a legal action for compensation of harm, initiated by a Russian oil company, in the High Court of Justice in England, on the basis of Russian tort law (including bankruptcy issues and art.
-1064 CC RF).
+in a legal action for compensation of harm on the basis of Russian tort law (including bankruptcy issues and art.
+1064 CC RF), initiated by a Russian oil company pending in the High Court of Justice in England.

-in the matter on recovery of indebtedness from an individual trader, due to his failure to comply with margin call requirements.
+in the matter on recovery of multi-million indebtedness from an individual trader due to his failure to comply with margin call requirements.

 in a series of full-scale administrative investigations, initiated by the Russian authorities, in the course of supervision over construction of 2018 FIFA World Cup infrastructure objects and sport facilities.

-in the action for challenging of its transactions, initiated by the Deposit Insurance Agency, in the capacity of the insolvent bank’s receiver.
+in the action for challenging of its transactions, initiated by the Deposit Insurance Agency in breach of the arbitration agreement.

-in a number of closely-related bankruptcy proceedings in the side-disputes for holding its subsidiary liable, launched by one of the creditors.
+in a number of closely related bankruptcy proceedings and several side-disputes for holding its senior management subsidiary liable.

-on general issues of Russian civil and commercial law and various related aspects of Russian bankruptcy law arising in the London Court of International Arbitration (LCIA) arbitration on recovery of indebtedness.
+on general aspects of Russian civil and commercial law and various related provisions of bankruptcy law, in the context of LCIA arbitration on recovery of multi-million indebtedness.

-in the International Commercial Arbitration Court at the Chamber of Commerce and Industry of the Russian Federation (the ICAC at the RF CCI) arbitration on the recovery of indebtedness from a Russian publishing house.
+in the International Commercial Arbitration Court at the Chamber of Commerce and Industry of the Russian Federation arbitration on the recovery of indebtedness from a Russian publishing house.

-in an internal investigation against a number of its Russian office’s employees, due to allegations of conspiracy with the contractors.
+in an internal investigation in respect of a number of its Russian office’s employees, due to allegations of their conspiracy with the contractors.

 in an investigation, conducted in the course of a global acquisition of the leading German producer of machine solutions, for road construction and road rehabilitation.